–Teresa, living with AHP

 • Start by saying that AHP is real: Although rare, with painful symptoms that mimic other diseases, AHP is a real genetic disease that can disrupt one's daily life

-• Some may feel that a person with AHP is exaggerating or being overly dramatic.
+• Some may feel that a person living with AHP is exaggerating or being overly dramatic.
 Explain to family, friends, and co-workers that AHP is a rare, genetic disease.
 It is often confused with other diseases.
 This can help them understand the unique burden of AHP

 IT’S IMPORTANT TO TALK TO YOUR DOCTOR IF YOU ARE EXPERIENCING SYMPTOMS OF AHP OR TO LEARN ABOUT MANAGEMENT OPTIONS FOR AHP.